 2. Southern Phone Broadband

-MyRepublic makes it into the list because $59 per month already gets you unlimited data on the NBN25 speed tier with a phone line included.
-The plan also delivers up to 15Mbps typical evening speeds.
-If you’re a heavy internet user, whether you use your data for streaming and gaming or you just love the internet a lot, MyRepublic’s NBN100/20 plans are amongst Australia’s cheapest.
-For only $89 per month (now only $75) with or with no lock-in contract, you get an unlimited NBN plan delivering typical evening speed of up to 83Mbps.
-The 12-month plan, however, includes the AC1600 Modem for only $1 extra.
-Need more speed?
-Unlimited 250/25Mbps plans are also available at $109/month to select customers connecting via FTTP.
+Dodo makes it into the list because $65 per month already gets you unlimited data on the NBN25 speed tier with a phone line included.
+The plan also delivers up to 19Mbps typical evening speeds.
+If you’re a heavy internet user, whether you use your data for streaming and gaming or you just love the internet a lot, Dodo’s NBN100 plans are amongst Australia’s cheapest.
+For only $85 per month with or with no lock-in contract, you get an unlimited NBN plan delivering typical evening speed of up to 82Mbps.
+You can also save as much as $120 on setup and modem fees if you lock it in for 12 months.

 4. activ8me NBN